-- FYI: A corporation is required to maintain a registered agent and a registered office address in Texas.
+- FYI: An LLC is required to maintain a registered agent and a registered office address in Texas.
 If the registered agent or registered office address changes, it is important to file a statement with the secretary of state to effect a change to the certificate of formation.
-Failure to maintain a registered agent and registered office may result in the involuntary termination of the corporation.
-In addition, section 21.802 of the BOC provides a penalty for the failure to timely file a statement of change of registered office or registered agent with the secretary of state.
-To be timely, the filing must be made by the corporation before the 30th day after the change.
+Failure to maintain a registered agent and registered office may result in the involuntary termination of the LLC.